KellyDRasmussen/text_adventures/README.md

-# Text Adventure Creation
+# Text Adventure Projects

 ## Overview

-Welcome to my repository for creating interactive text adventures using Inky.
+Here is my repository for creating interactive text adventures using Inky.

-## This Project: The Job Interview Adventure https://kellydrasmussen.github.io/text_adventures/
+## First Project: The Job Interview Adventure https://kellydrasmussen.github.io/text_adventures/

 ### Overview
 In this text adventure, you play the role of an interviewer conducting a job interview.
 You have a selection of questions to choose from, and based on the candidate's responses, you decide whether to hire them.
-The candidate's answers can reveal hidden traits, adding an intriguing twist to the narrative.
+The candidate's answers can reveal hidden traits.

 ### Key Features
 - **Dynamic Question Pool**: You have a large pool of questions, but only a subset is presented in each playthrough, ensuring variability and replayability.
-- **Branching Storyline**: The candidate's responses and your choices lead to different paths and outcomes, making each playthrough unique.
 - **Interactive Decisions**: Your decisions affect the flow of the story and the final outcome, making the player an active participant in the narrative.

 ### How to Play